Sebastianhju/Runeterra-5e/Items/Rare Items.md

 <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-items/Huntress's Javelin.png" Align=right width=8% height=8%>

+- 4000 Gold
+- Javelin

 **Javelin Toss**: Once a turn when you take the attack action, you can replace one of the attacks with a Javelin Toss.
-You toss the Javelin in a 120 feet line, hitting the first creature that fails a dexterity saving throw, dc 9 + proficienct bonus + Strength modifier.
+You toss the Javelin in a 120 feet line, hitting the first creature that fails a dexterity saving throw, dc 10 + proficienct bonus + Strength modifier.
 The creature takes 1d6 damage for every tenth feet the Javelin traveled.
 When the Javelin is used in this way it teleports back to your hand.
 Once this ability is used it cannot be used again until 18 seconds have passed.

 _You have +2 to hit and damage rolls using this magical Weapon_